 “Someone once told me that they like to read books about the destinations they are going to, and they didn’t mean travel guides.
 Reading a novel or anything where the story is set in the place you’ll visit can increase your wanderlust more and can also help you understand the culture of that place a little better.”

 Slow travel isn’t just about kilometres per hour, though there’s a lot to be said for keeping it under 20 kph on the seat of a bike!
 Nope, slow travel is about absorbing the true culture, choosing experiences instead of tourist traps, and doing one thing well instead of many half-heartedly.
 Yup, slow is beautiful and far more fulfilling than rushing from sight to sight, trying to do it all.
-When you’re planning a trip, keep Dale & Franca’s tips in mind!
+When you’re planning a trip, keep Dale & Franca’s travel tips in mind!

 5. Ecotourism and Responsible Travel: Useful Tips from Expert Travel Bloggers